Shanvithegreat0/mmc_backend_setup/README.md

    -
    - Go to [This repo](https://github.com/rohit-rambade/mmc-backend) and Clone it on your local device

-   - Open the file on VSC or any other code editor
+   - Open the cloned repo folder on VSC or any other code editor

    - Open the new Terminal and run the command _npm i_